kudobuilder/kudo/keps/0009-operator-toolkit.md

 #### Resources vs. Patches

 KUDO additionally supports Kustomize for defining resources and patching for tasks.
 Kustomize is applied after any Go templating steps.
-This is useful for defining common bases for objects, or for extending frameworks as described in [Extensions and Bases](#extensions-and-bases).
+This is useful for defining common bases for objects, or for extending operators as described in [Extensions and Bases](#extensions-and-bases).

 #### Task Application